JeffersonLab/iguana/doc/design.md

 ### Usage Options for Users

 - Instantiate and run algorithms as they are
-    - No need for `Iguana` instance
+    - No need for `AlgorithmSequence` instance
-    - Algorithms do not depend on `Iguana`, just on services
+    - Algorithms do not depend on `AlgorithmSequence`, just on services
     - All algorithms are available in a separate shared library
     - Drawback: language bindings are not planned at the algorithm level
-- Use `Iguana`
+- Use `AlgorithmSequence`
-    - `Iguana` will only instantiate the algorithms the user intends to use, owning an instance of each
+    - `AlgorithmSequence` will only instantiate the algorithms the user intends to use, owning an instance of each
-    - User runs the algorithms using `Iguana` "sugar"
+    - User runs the algorithms using `AlgorithmSequence` "sugar"
     - Language bindings can be made available at this level